BreisOne/lfq-proteomics-pipeline/README.md

-# CRISPR Hela KO Alms1
+# Proteomic analysis of CRISPR Hela KO Alms1 after TGF-B stimulation

 All code and pipelines used to analyze and visualize proteomic data from my experiments with my first Crispr KO model

 <p align="center">